hjhuney/Kaggle-Ames-Housing-Prices/README.md

 # Kaggle-Ames-Housing-Prices

 The Ames housing dataset is one of the most popular ones for regression on Kaggle.

-You can view the project overview here.
+The project overview is available at the link below:

 [Kaggle: House Prices Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)